 Approved October 22, 2016 by the APA California Board of Directors

+Proposed Revisions February 2, 2018

 APA CALIFORNIA CONFERENCE REQUIREMENTS HANDBOOK – PURPOSE

 The following document contains the basic requirements that each Conference Host Committee must consider and follow during its conference planning.
 This document outlines what the PAA California Board of Directors expects from the conference and of the Conference Host Committee.
 Additionally, the Handbook outlines the support of the Committee from the Chapter and the Conference Contractors.
 Therefore, to enable the best possible conference to be produced, the Board requests that the Committee read, become familiar with, and discuss the contents of this Handbook with the VP Conferences, and advise their subcommittee chairs they are responsible for doing the same.